TheNea7475/Autom8/README.md

-The following user manual is outdated, but the main concepts and functions that are explained are still valid.
+The following user manual is meant to explain base concepts and functions objectives, tough some modifications may vary the code structure and lines position.